Maxz2136/AI-assignment/assignment-2/solution.md

 ### Problem Statement

     To solve the travelling salesman problem with A* algorithm being used as the searching algorithm.

+### Solution Explanation